madeline-underwood/arm-learning-paths/content/learning-paths/laptops-and-desktops/windows_armpl/3-apt-enhancement.md

 ---
-title: Use Arm Performance Libraries to improve performance
+title: Deploy Arm Performance Libraries
 weight: 4

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## Introducing Arm Performance Libraries
+## Improve Performance with Arm Performance Libraries

 In the previous section, you gained some understanding of the performance of the first calculation option, multithreading.

-Now, use option 2, Arm Performance Libraries, and explore the differences.
+Now you can try the second option, Arm Performance Libraries, and explore the differences.

 [Arm Performance Libraries](https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Libraries) provides optimized standard core math libraries for numerical applications on 64-bit Arm-based processors.
 The libraries are built with OpenMP across many BLAS, LAPACK, FFT, and sparse routines in order to maximize your performance in multi-processor environments.

-Use the [Arm Performance Libraries install guide](/install-guides/armpl/) to install Arm Performance Libraries on Windows 11.
+Use the [Arm Performance Libraries Install Guide](/install-guides/armpl/) to install Arm Performance Libraries on Windows 11.

 You can also refer to the [Arm Performance Libraries documentation](https://developer.arm.com/documentation/109361/latest/) for Windows.